 Jed Perl is the art critic for The New Republic and a former contributing editor at Vogue.
-He is working on the first full-length biography of Alexander Stirling Calder’s father, Alexander Milne Calder.
+He recently published the first biography of Alexander “Sandy” Calder, Alexander Stirling Calder’s son.

 Susan Kay Weiler is a landscape architect and partner at OLIN.
 She is a prolific designer, educator, speaker and writer and serves on the Board of the Association for Public Art.